drop-project-edu/drop-project/docs/resources/wiki/concepts.md

 The interesting thing is that assignments are just regular maven projects (in Java or Kotlin), stored in a regular git repository - there's nothing specific to DP in them.

+    + assignment
+    |--- pom.xml     (includes the checkstyle and junit plugins)
+    |--- checkstyle.xml     (the rules to validate the code style, e.g., variables must start with lowercase)
+    |--- instructions.html     (optional, the assignment instructions)
+    |--- src
+    |------ main
+    |--------- ...      (here goes the reference implementation, in maven structure)
+    |------ test
+    |--------- ...      (junit tests that will validate students' submissions)

 Users with the TEACHER role will be able to create an assignment by connecting DP with its repository and filling some information.
 You can see an example in https://github.com/palves-ulht/sampleJavaAssignment

 The good thing is that you can code and test the assignments in your IDE, without using DP.
 After you finished, just connect DP to your repository.
 If you make further changes, just refresh the assignment in DP.